Keaton-Brewster/PowerPagesToolKit/README.md

 // Adds a tooltip to the label associated with the HTML element. addLabelTooltip(text: string)

-// Adds a tooltip to the associated HTML element.
+// Adds a tooltip with the specified text to the element addTooltip(text: string)

-addToolTip(text: string)

-// Sets the inner HTML content of the associated HTML element. setTextContent(text: string)

-// Toggles visibility based on the provided boolean value. toggleVisibility(shouldShow: boolean)

-// Sets the visibility of the element based on a condition and binds it to another DOMNodeReference. configureConditionalRendering(condition: () => boolean, triggerNode?: DOMNodeReference)

 // Executes a callback function once the element is fully loaded. onceLoaded(callback: (instance: DOMNodeReference) => void)